Quantization for the mixtures of overlap probability distributions: Optimal sets of -means and the th quantization errors for all .

 \begin{prop} The optimal set of two-means is $\set{\frac{7}{16}, \frac{17}{16}}$ with quantization error $V_2=\frac{37}{768}$. \end{prop}

-\begin{proof} Let $\ga:=\set{a_1, a_2}$ be an optimal set of two means.
-Since the points in an optimal set are the conditional expectations in their own Voronoi region, we can assume that $0<a_1<a_2<\frac 32$.
-Again, due to symmetry of the probability distribution $P$ about the point $\frac 34$, we can assume that the boundary $\frac 12(a_1+a_2)$ of the Voronoi regions of $a_1$ and $a_2$ passes through the midpoint $\frac 34$ of the support of $P$.
+\begin{proof} Let $\ga:=\set{a_1, a_2}$ be an optimal set of two-means.
+Since the elements in an optimal set are the conditional expectations in their own Voronoi regions, we can assume that $0<a_1<a_2<\frac 32$.
+Again, due to symmetry of the probability distribution $P$ about the element $\frac 34$, we can assume that the boundary $\frac 12(a_1+a_2)$ of the Voronoi regions of $a_1$ and $a_2$ passes through the midpoint $\frac 34$ of the support of $P$.
 Thus, we have

 and since $\frac 12(a_1+a_2)=\frac 34$, we have $a_2=\frac{17}{16}$.
 Again, due to symmetry, the quantization error for two-means is given by